F.A.Qs & Common Concerns

 Is this right for me?

 Squarespace may not be perfect for everyone, but it is ideal for any small business owner, entrepreneur, or blogger who doesn't have an IT team to help keep all the technical stuff up to date but still values clean, modern design.
 If you have an enterprise with complex IT requirements, databases, or lots of dynamic content, a Squarespace website may not be the right fit.

 Not really, and things are rarely as free as they first appear.
 Once you add in costs for hosting, domains, themes, apps, plugins, and removing third-party ads, you’re looking at a price significantly higher than “free.”
 Think of this as a replacement to your IT overhead.
 With my approach, you won’t have to whip out your credit card every time you sneeze to get a website with the features and security you want + control over your content.

 Can’t I just have a Facebook page?

 Facebook is important and can drive traffic and sales, but it’s not a substitute for a website.
-Facebook is akin to having a booth at a farmer’s market — lots of foot traffic but the creative freedom is limited, the signal-to-noise ratio is low, and, at the end of the day, the visitors belong to the market itself.
+Facebook is akin to having a booth at a farmer’s market — lots of foot traffic, but the creative freedom is limited, the signal-to-noise ratio is low, and in the grand scheme, the visitors belong to the market itself.

 I don’t want my site to look like a template.

 It is true that Squarespace has a tightly curated library of templates to work with.
-For a professional, the templates are there to act as a jumping-off point.
-My aim is always to create a website that is distinctly branded and uniquely yours, but maintains a familiar user experience.
+For a professional designer, the templates are there to act as a jumping-off point.
+My aim is always to create a website that is distinctly branded and uniquely yours but maintains a familiar user experience.